Dr. med. Alfred John Alexander

-Alexander fled to London with his wife Henriette, née Picard, in 1936 after the early loss of his health insurance license and because of the increasing anti-Jewish measures of the National Socialists.
+Alexander fled to London with his wife Henriette (Henny), nee Picard, March 25th, 1937 (official date of Alexanders emigration within the documents of the German NS administration).
+He had experienced the early revocation of his authorization to treat patients with statutory health insurances and the increasing anti-Jewish measures of the National Socialists.
 Their four children also found refuge in England.
-Alfred Alexander obtained the certificate entitling him to practise medicine in England on 28 October 1937 after having studied in Edinburgh and Glasgow for a while and having passed the required English examinations.
+Alfred Alexander obtained the certificate entitling him to practise medicine in England after having studied in Edinburgh and Glasgow for a while and having passed the required English examinations.
 He resumed his work as a general practitioner in England in 1938.
 He was released from internment as an enemy alien in October 1939 after the outbreak of the Second World War.
 During this time the Alexander family lived at 11 Addisland Court in the London Borough of Kensington.
 Alexander’s practice was located at London’s Cavendish Place in the autumn of 1939.
 Alexander later moved his practice to Harley Street and also maintained practice premises in Wimpole Street.

 The Nazi authorities revoked Alexander’s German citizenship in July 1939.
+In this context, the GESTAPO confiscated the Alexander family’s property in Germany, including the summer house Groß Glienicke.
 He was stripped of his doctorate by the Ludwig Maximilian University of Munich in November 1939.
 The Alexanders received their British citizenship in 1947.